Elephants eroded from limestone

 Scenic views & Photo opportunities

 The field is part of a private farm and sheep may be present.
+Entry by donation!
 Please respect the land and the animals.
-Public access is permitted via a 5-minute walk across the farmland from opposite a parking bay on the east side of the Island Cliff-Duntroon Road.
-The Alps to Ocean Cycle Trail passes this site.
+Public access is permitted via a 5-minute walk across the farmland.
+The Alps 2 Ocean Cycle Trail passes this site.

 Elephant Rocks is signposted